rossdrew/journal/README.md

 ## Journal Server

 A RESTful API for CRUD of Journal Entries in Java.
+Also working on an [Open API Spec](https://github.com/rossdrew/journal/blob/main/openapi.yaml)

 # `GET /entries?[contains="journal"][start=0][limit=10]`